- Tonsillitis happens when the tonsils become infected by bacteria or a virus.

 - You have a hard time eating and/or chewing foods or swallowing because your throat is sore

 - You don’t sleep well and may snore because your tonsils are swollen or you have sleep apnea (short periods where you don’t breathe normally while you are sleeping)

 What is a tonsillectomy?

 A “tawn-sill-eck-toe-me” is the surgical removal of the tonsils.
 The operation is done under general anesthesia (you’re asleep), in an operating room.
 The surgery takes about 20-30 minutes.
 You will need to stay in the post-op area for a few more hours until you are wide awake and can sip on fluids.
 Unless your doctor wants to observe you overnight, you’ll probably go home the same day.
 You may have pain and discomfort after the surgery and it can take up to 1-2 weeks (or possibly longer) before you recover completely.

 When should I call my health care provider (HCP)?

-It’s hard to tell if you have tonsillitis just by looking in the mirror.
 It’s a good idea to call your HCP if you have symptoms such as a sore throat that doesn’t go away, fever, trouble swallowing, etc.